zimtlabs/documentation/public/pages/tutorials/create-an-asset/create-asset-form/create-asset-form.md

 ## Create asset using the form
-- In home page (Assets page) or by clicking `Assets` in left sidebar, click plus icon in top-right corner of the table (New asset).
+- In home page (Assets page) or by clicking `Assets` in left sidebar, click the plus icon in top-right corner of the table (New asset).
-- Follow images below on how to populate create asset form fields.
+- Follow the images below on how to populate the fields in the form to create an asset.
 - Explanation:
     - Add name.
     - Add custom properties.
 Click + icon in properties title to add a new property.